COVID: EU leaders agree to up vaccine production in bloc | DW | 25.03.2021

 Vaccine numbers in the EU, including Germany, are far behind those in other countries such as the UK, US and Israel.
 The slow vaccine rollout has been caused in part by supply chain issues.

-AstraZeneca has severely slashed the number of vaccines it can produce for the EU in the first and second quarters this year.

-The EU has also exported at least 41 million doses of coronavirus vaccine to 33 countries, including 9 million to the UK that recently left the bloc, European Commission President Ursula von der Leyen said referring to statistics.

-"I think it is clear that first of all the company has to catch up, has to honor the contract it has with the European member states before it can engage again in exporting vaccines," Von der Leyen told a media conference, following Thursday's summit.
+Following the summit, European Commission President Ursula von der Leyen renewed her threat to stop pharmaceutical giant AstraZeneca exporting vaccines made in the EU: "I think it is clear that first of all the company [AstraZeneca] has to catch up, has to honor the contract it has with the European member states before it can engage again in exporting vaccines."

+AstraZeneca has severely slashed forecasts for the number of vaccines it can produce for the EU in the first and second quarters this year.

+French President Emmanuel Macron spoke up in favor of export control mechanisms put in place by the European Commission.
+"I support the fact that we must block all exports for as long as some drug companies don't respect their commitments with Europeans," he said after the virtual EU summit.

-"In relation to Britain, we want a win-win situation, we want to act sensibly politically," Merkel said, adding that it was a complicated issue.
+Merkel discussed Britain receiving COVID vaccines produced in the EU: "In relation to Britain, we want a win-win situation, we want to act sensibly politically."
+She added that it was a complicated issue.

+The UK, which recently left the bloc, has received 10 million doses so far that were produced in the EU.

+In total, the EU has shipped off around 43 million COVID vaccine doses.